Category

 Water

-To prevent this, simply provide cool water to your employees at all times.
+To prevent this, provide cool water to your employees at all times.
 There should be enough drinking water for each person to drink eight ounces every 20 minutes.
-Provide ample water in rest areas and in the areas where employees are working.
+Provide ample water in rest areas and in the places where employees are working.
 They should have free access to drink whenever they need it.

 Electrolytes